 Hey everybody, Richie Yip here.

-We are talking about probably the #1 problem in Brazilian Jiu Jitsu, escaping bottom cross side.
+We are talking about probably the most important techniques in Brazilian Jiu Jitsu, the Side Control Escape.

 I’m going to show you the system that I use and that my students use to “dominate” from this super tough bottom position.